Washington Bounty Hunter Guide: Requirements and Steps

 All bail bond recovery agents are required to have a concealed pistol license.
 Licenses are issued at either your county sheriff’s office (if you live in an unincorporated area) or your local police department or sheriff’s office (if you live in an incorporated city or town).
 You will be required to submit to a background check prior to receiving a concealed pistol license in Washington.
 Concealed pistol licenses are valid for five years.
 Fees will vary by municipality.

 3. Submit an application.

-To become a licensed bail bond recovery agent in Washington, you must submit an application to the Department.
-As of March 2016, the fee for licensure in Washington is $450.
-You application must include the following documents:
+To become a licensed bail bond recovery agent in Washington, you must complete the DOL application.
+As of May 2022, the fee for licensure in Washington was $450.
+Your application must include the following documents:

 - Proof of 32 hours of mandatory training including certifications in taser, baton, and oleo capsicum resin spray